*If your session will be held in my studio, I’ll provide you with the address and directions via email*

 • Avoid combining too many dark or too many light colors = no contrast

-• Maternity Portraits – Moms please wear very fitted clothing to show off that beautiful belly and avoid patterned clothing if possible.
+• Maternity Portraits – Moms please wear very fitted clothing to show off that beautiful belly and avoid loud patterned clothing if possible, however, clothing with texture like lace, knits, etc, is great!

 • Newborn Portraits – Mom & Dad (& Siblings) please wear neutral tones in the SAME color or as close as possible.
 Color suggestions are listed in the newborn prep section above.